-Have your say on the proposed Local Government (Land Information) Regulations 2021, that will prescribe:
+The proposed Local Government (Land Information) Regulations 2021, will prescribe:

 - information to be included in a Land Information Certificate (LIC) and the fee that councils can charge for providing the certificate; and